Secure a pet-friendly rental easily with these top tips

 One of the main things that puts landlords off allowing pets in their properties is the fear of dirty carpets, pet hair, fouling and flea infestations.
 Put their mind at rest by offering to pay for the property to be professionally cleaned before you move out.
 It could even be added as a clause to your tenancy agreement.

 For more advice on renting with pets and for a list of pet-friendly rental property head to Dogs Trust Lets With Pets and if you’re renting for the first time, here’s a quick checklist to make sure all your prized possessions are covered.
-You can also find us on Twitter, where we’ll be sharing lots of handy renters advice.
+Looking for cover to ensure your pet is in tip top condition?
+Get a UIA Pet Insurance quote today.